 Photographers have been flocking here for the past decade and social media has helped spread the world.

 The bubbles are actually methane gas (formed by decaying plants on the bottom of the lake) that gets frozen when winter sets in.
 A photographer’s dream.

-The original hoop dance
+3- Learn the original hoop dance

 When the sun’s going down and the drums are beating, there’s nothing more mesmerising than a hoop dance.
 This incredibly skilled aboriginal performance involves dancing with as many as 30 hoops.

 Watching someone like Shawn Beaver-Hawmen work his magic is very special at Rocky Mountain House national historic site.
 And it’s hard to resist joining in Pam Piche’s red river jig.